samsmithnz/AzurePipelinesToGitHubActionsConverter/README.md

 ```

 #### **Conditions**
 Conditions are processing with about 95% accuracy.
+There are some system variables that still need conversions, but we've tried to handle the most popular ones

 ## Architecture
 The core functionality is contained in a .NET Standard 2.1 class, "AzurePipelinesToGitHubActionsConverter.Core".